Belisarius: Campaign

 At the same time that Gelimer was preparing his ambush, Belisarius was gathering information on the local inhabitants and preparing to move to Carthage via the coastal road, as Gelimer expected.
 During the first night on African soil, some Byzantine soldiers had picked some fruit without asking the locals for permission, and Belisarius had them put to death.
 Only after he had already ordered the soldiers to be executed did Belisarius gather his men and tell them how to behave.
 He warned his men that if they didn't have the support from the locals, the expedition would end in defeat.
 Next, he sent a unit of his personal guards under Boriades to the town of Syllectus (Salakta) to test the willingness of the locals to join his side.
 Boriades was denied entry to the town, but after three days eventually gained entry by joining a group of wagons entering the town.
 When the locals found out the Byzantines were in the town, they submitted without a fight.
-The Byzantines also captured a Vandal messenger who Belisarius decided to release.
+The Byzantines also captured a Vandal messenger whom Belisarius decided to release.
 The messenger was paid to spread the message that Justinian was only waging war on the man who had imprisoned their rightful king, and not against the Vandal people.
 The messenger was too afraid of the possible repercussions to tell it to anyone but close friends.
 Even though this early attempt failed, Belisarius made it well known throughout the campaign that he was only there to restore the rightful king.

 When Belisarius advanced again, he positioned his troops in such a way that he and his guards could rapidly reinforce any position that could be attacked, especially the flank, as the last known Vandal position was to the south and the army moved north.
 He also sent 300 guards ahead to scout while the 600 Huns guarded his left flank, and the fleet his right flank.
-When the army arrived in Syllectus, their civilized behavior caused the city to give their full support to the Byzantines.
+When the army arrived in Syllectus, their civilised behaviour caused the city to give their full support to the Byzantines.
 This positive reputation of the Byzantine army began immediately spreading, causing much of the population to support the Byzantines.
 Marching at the speed of around 7 mi to 9 mi a day, the Byzantines advanced on Carthage, their speed dictated by the need to build a fortified camp every day.